lohhan/lohhan/README.md

-### Olá, me chamo Lohhan! 🚀
+### Hello, let me introduce myself to you! 🚀

-- 🖥️ cursando análise e desenvolvimento de sistemas - 2° período
-- 🌐 atualmente estudando html e css
+- 🤚 Hi, my name is Lohhan;
+- 🖥️ Attending system analysis and development in college;
+- 🌐 Currently studying: HTML and CSS + JS, Java and Data Science

 ##